 Don’t give legs to the “ugly American” stereotype.
 Before your trip, read up on essential phrases so you’re not clueless upon arrival.
-If you missed the study period, pick up a pocket dictionary at the airport and try it out—most people will appreciate your effort, even if you’re struggling.
+If you missed the study period, pick up a pocket dictionary at the airport and try it out—most locals will appreciate your effort, even if you’re struggling.

 Spend an entire day with no set plans aside from exploring a neighborhood intimately.
-Go by foot or rent a bike, so that you have optimal mobility.
+Go by foot or rent a bike so that you have optimal mobility.
 Plus, you can stop and go as you please.
 Don’t set time constraints, and allow yourself to amble about from morning until evening.
 You’ll be feeling like a local in no time.

-Whether or not you’re a nightowl, a different energy settles over a city when the sun sets.
-Depending on the particular flavor of where you're visiting, the nightlife might consist of live music in bars, huge, pulsing clubs, or candlelit cafes with plenty of wine to go around.
+Whether or not you’re a night owl, a different energy settles over a city when the sun sets.
+Depending on the particular flavor of where you’re visiting, the nightlife might consist of live music in bars, huge, pulsing clubs, or candlelit cafés with plenty of wine to go around.
 Get dressed up and dive into whatever fun awaits.

-With our smartphone GPS systems never far away, the age-old threat of losing your way has been all but erased.
+With smartphone GPS systems never far away, the age-old threat of losing your way has been all but erased.
 Sure, that may save you some frustrating or stressful moments, but so long as you have nowhere to be in a timely matter—and you’re not putting yourself in danger—getting lost is a great way to become familiar with a place and stumble upon unexpected things.
 Forgo your maps for one afternoon and get lost.